mistakes-consortium/vlc-irc-rc/README.md

 I couldn't come up with build instructions that worked consistently across distros.

+(Note: `#define STOP_HACK' to enable code to seek 0:00 and pause on start.
+This is a hack, if you start vlc without a file in its playlist with this enabled, it will crash)

 * Download the latest VLC sources (http://www.videolan.org/vlc/download-sources.html) and install its build dependenices

 * Extract and build vlc (./configure && ./compile)